 When it rains, it pours.
 North Texas has received an average yearly rainfall of more than 47 inches since 2015—that’s 17 inches more than the yearly average during the previous decade.

-Nothing has changed in 2019, as 6.75 inches of rainfall were recorded in April.
-May has been soggy as well.
+Nothing has changed in 2019, as 6.75 inches of rainfall were recorded in April and 8.15 inches during a soggy May.

 More rainfall leads to higher, more intense flows in rivers and creeks.
 Greater, faster streamflow supports the transport of larger sediments downstream, and ultimately, erosion of the banks.
 Over time, stream erosion in urbanized areas can have damaging effects on valuable infrastructure such as roadways and utilities, in addition to the personal property of residents and businesses near the stream.